msgoat/cnj-docker-jre17-alpine/README.md

 Builds a docker image with JRE 17 plus optional features required by msg environments.

+The following architectures are supported:
+* linux/amd64
+* linux/arm64/v8

-Primarily intended to be used as a base image for java-based applications.
+> __Note__: Primarily intended to be used as a base image for java-based applications which are run within the msg network.

 ## Status